 - Who should consider using PensionBee?

-PensionBee was launched in the UK in 2014.
-Based just outside of London's financial centre they are attempting to innovate the UK pension industry by making it easier for people to locate and consolidate their existing pension plans.
-They are authorised and regulated by the Financial Conduct Authority.
-Despite being a relative newcomer to the industry they have already amassed over 30,000 customers.
+PensionBee is authorised and regulated by the Financial Conduct Authority and has amassed 210,000 since it was launched in the UK in 2014.
+Based just outside of London's financial centre it is attempting to innovate the UK pension industry by making it easier for people to locate and consolidate their existing pension plans.
+In April 2021, Pensionbee floated on the London Stock Exchange.

 Most UK consumers only engage with saving for their retirement when they are enrolled into their employer's pension scheme.
 With most adults in the UK changing employers every few years it means that they can end up having several small pension pots stuck in past employers' pension schemes.
 Typically people lose track of these pensions over time and forget that they even have them (or they've lost touch with the previous companies that they've worked for) when they come to retire.
 However, it's not just an issue at retirement.
 Many of these pension pots will languish in poorly performing pension funds with high charges.
-As a Certified Financial Planner (CFP) I would always recommend that consumers review their pension planning which includes finding and optimising their existing pension plans and consolidating them where it is appropriate.
-By doing so they can ensure that they minimise the impact of investment charges while optimising investment performance and the growth of their pension pot.
-At present you can trace lost pensions using the free pension tracing service but it is a long winded process and then you are still left with deciding what to do with them.
+It is therefore important that consumers review their pension planning which includes finding and optimising their existing pension plans and consolidating them where it is appropriate.
+By doing so they can ensure that they minimise the impact of high investment charges while optimising investment performance and the growth of their pension pot.
+At present, you can trace lost pensions using the free pension tracing service but it is a long-winded process and then you are still left with deciding what to do with them.

-PensionBee is harnessing all three of these to provide a service that will locate your existing pension pots and consolidate them into a new low cost pension plan (I look at their charges and performance later in this article).
+PensionBee is harnessing all three of these to provide a service that will locate your existing pension pots and consolidate them into a new low-cost pension plan (I look at their charges and performance later in this article).
 The first thing to point out is that PensionBee does not provide financial advice.
 Where this becomes an issue is if you have an existing final salary pension or a pension with over £30,000 of guaranteed benefits then current pension rules stipulate that you have to take financial advice before you can transfer it.
-While PensionBee can facilitate the consolidation of any of your other pensions I would suggest that you speak to a financial adviser before you do anything else.
-If you don't have a financial adviser already then you can claim a free financial plan worth £500 for a limited time via this link.
+While PensionBee can facilitate the consolidation of any of your other pensions I would suggest that you speak to a financial adviser if you are unsure.
+If you don't have a financial adviser already then we have secured a limited number of FREE 30 minute phone consultations* with qualified financial advisers.

-For those people with existing personal pensions or money purchase arrangements from past employers then PensionBee can consolidate these. at no initial cost, into a cheap pension plan which is managed by a third party investment company (BlackRock or State Street Global Advisors).
-Having grilled the founders of PensionBee their desire to champion the consumer is central to their business.
-It's led to them lobbing Parliament to facilitate faster pension switching (on a par with current account switching) because, despite the wave of new entrants, facilitating a pension transfer is still a time consuming and laborious process.
+For those people with existing personal pensions or money purchase arrangements from past employers then PensionBee can consolidate these at no initial cost, into a cheap pension plan which is managed by a third party investment company (i.e. BlackRock, HSBC, State Street Global Advisors or Legal & General).
+Having grilled the founders of PensionBee, its desire to champion the consumer is central to its business.
+It's led to lobbying Parliament to facilitate faster pension switching (on a par with current account switching) because, despite the wave of new entrants, facilitating a pension transfer is still a time-consuming and laborious process.

-It is important to point out that there is nothing to stop you using PensionBee to consolidate your pension plans into a low cost pension and ultimately transferring elsewhere later.
-PensionBee do not charge you for consolidating your pension nor do they charge exit charges.
-I was quite frank with PensionBee on this point but they have deliberately set their proposition up this way showing their belief in their product and services.
-That is probably why PensionBee's proposition has attracted over 30,000 customers in such a short space of time and been scored so highly by its customers on Trustpilot.
+It is important to point out that there is nothing to stop you from using PensionBee to consolidate your pension plans into a low-cost pension and ultimately transfer elsewhere later.
+PensionBee does not charge you for consolidating your pension nor does it charge exit charges.
+I was quite frank with PensionBee on this point but it has deliberately set its proposition up this way showing its belief in its product and services.
+That is probably why PensionBee's proposition has attracted over 210,000 customers in a relatively short space of time and has been scored so highly by its customers on Trustpilot.

 How does PensionBee actually work?

-When you first start with PensionBee you have to choose between one of three plans.
+When you first start with PensionBee you have to choose between one of eight plans.

 What's the difference between the PensionBee plans